top of page

 The Picathartes Field Trip

-Recently. we had a field trip to the Picathartes Sanctuary with the aim to investigate real time aspect of the breeding behaviour of the Red-necked Picathartes Picathartes oreas.
-The field work was executed from at the Boki Bird Foundation (BBF) situated in Abo Ebam, Cross River State.
-A team of three people comprising Team Leader, Research Field Assistant , and Driver went for the sampling trip, besides the BBF team (BBF Director, Field Guard, and a laborer) that awaited us team to arrive at the site.
+The field trip to the Picathartes Sanctuary was aimed to investigate in real time aspect of the breeding biology of the Red-necked Picathartes Picathartes oreas.
+The field work was executed at the Boki Bird Foundation (BBF) situated in Abo Ebam, Cross River State.

 Observations